Suicide Statistics: 2024

 Read the following guide to discover what you – as an organisation, employer or colleague – can do to prevent instances of suicide: suicide prevention in the workplace.

-With research by ONS showing that men are three times more likely to take their own lives than women, there is a clear need for organisations to prioritise reducing the stigma around male mental health in the workplace.
+There is still a clear need for organisations to prioritise reducing the stigma around male mental health in the workplace.

 Employers must continue to focus on opening up the conversation around male mental health, and make the support that is available visible, accessible and stigma-free.